Lorenatacal/Markdown-Previewer/README.md

 # Markdown Previewer

-A React project in which the user can type a text in the left size and see the markdown previewer in the right.
+A React project in which the user can type a text in the left and see the markdown previewer in the right.

  * Install and start the app: